"Thank you so much for all that you have taught me in the history courses here at ETBU. I was definitely prepared for the state exam."

 - B.A.
 University Studies Student

-A lot more than you might think.
+Much more than you might think.
 Our rigorous and personalized programs prepare students to compete with graduates from much larger institutions.
-We also strive to offer courses that push students to develop critical thinking, reading, and writing skills that are essential in many career fields.
+We offer courses that push students to develop critical thinking, reading, and writing skills that are essential in many career fields.

-Our students can earn one of nine degrees that prepare them for work in a variety of fields
+Our students can earn one of nine degrees in preparation for work in various careers.

 Get to know some of our graduates.
 We'll feature a different alum every semester.